MaulikDave9/MaulikDave9/README.md

-Hi, This is Maulik, I am aspiring Data Scientist/Software Developer.
+Hi, This is Maulik, I am aspiring AI Engineer/Software Developer.

 I am passionate about Computer Vision and Deep Learning.
 Recently I implemented Multi-class Image Classification on the Kaggle Fruits-360 Dataset: https://github.com/MaulikDave9/Projects/tree/main/Fruits-360

 Currently, I am focusing on building skills with PyTorch framework For Deep Learning, pursuing Coursera Certification "PyTorch with Deep Learning".
+I am also learning to work with Large Language Models (LLMs) and RAG systems.

 I finished Google Advanced Data Analytics Professional Certificate (Coursera) in 2025.
 It focused on the statistical analysis, Python, regression models, and machine learning.